-Battery energy storage will be modeled in the 2022 RTP economic and reliability analysis using data provided in response to requests for information (RFI) in addition to that available in RIOO.
+Battery energy storage will be modeled in the 2023 RTP economic and reliability analysis using data provided in response to requests for information (RFI) in addition to that available in RIOO.
 The following assumptions will be made for battery energy storage for which data is not available from RFIs or other available sources:

-An energy to power ratio (E/P) of 2 will be assumed to determine the MWh Nameplate Rating
+An energy to power ratio (E/P) of <TBD> will be assumed to determine the MWh Nameplate Rating

-Roundtrip efficiency will be assumed to be 86%
+Roundtrip efficiency will be assumed to be <TBD>

-Transmission-connected battery energy storage will be assumed online to provide reactive power support for the reliability portion of the 2022 RTP.
+Transmission-connected battery energy storage will be assumed online to provide reactive power support for the reliability portion of the 2023 RTP.
 Battery energy storage, except those registered as SODG, with a duration of 4 hours or greater will be dispatched up to their maximum discharging capacity for summer peak cases, and all battery energy storage, except those registered as SODG, will be assumed to charge up to their maximum charging capacity for the minimum load case.
 Both charging and discharging will be subject to Security-Constrained Optimal Power Flow (SCOPF).